-The ceremony, which takes place in Bass Concert Hall, lasts about two hours, and is streamed live.
+The ceremony, which takes place in Bass Concert Hall, lasts about two hours, and will be streamed live.
 Each graduate/candidate will have his or her name read aloud, will be hooded, and will walk across the stage.

-In order to participate in Convocation, you must be registered to participate no later than May 16, 2016.
+In order to participate in Convocation on May 21, 2016, you must be registered to participate no later than May 16, 2016.
 Only students who have completed all degree requirements are eligible to register.
 Online registration is now closed, please email Danielle Thoma in order to participate.

 If you are an international student and need a letter signed by the Graduate School to assist your parents in obtaining a visa to attend the graduation ceremony, you may complete the International Student Letter request form.
 This letter is only provided for students who have graduated summer or fall 2015 or have applied to graduate for spring 2016.
 Students must file to graduate by March 26, 2016.

 Regalia is required to participate in convocation.
 Please review the University Coop's website for more information and important dates.

 Seating is limited, so all guests of registered graduates/candidates must have a ticket to enter Bass Concert Hall.
-Master’s graduates receive four guest tickets; doctoral candidates receive five.
+Master’s graduates receive four (4) guest tickets; doctoral candidates receive five (5).
 Students with extra tickets may give them to other students participating in the same ceremony or may return them to the Graduate School.
 Any left over tickets will be available at the will call table once the doors open for your ceremony.